ECM893/ECM893.github.io/_posts/2025-06-20-ml-levels-pt-three.md

 ---

-*In Part 3, we'll explore strategies for navigating this vast hyperparameter space using a package/api called `ray`, from grid search to more advanced optimization techniques.*
+*In Part 4, we'll explore strategies for navigating this vast hyperparameter space using a package/api called `ray`, from grid search to implement more advanced optimization techniques.*